L i s a K a n D e

 STILL THINKING.
 Hmmm...
 For

-Blue Topaz Filigree Sterling Silver Bracelet with 3D Flowers (mid 2004) I designed this bracelet for the Orange County Fair's Jewelry Design Exhibit in 2004.
+Blue Topaz Filigree Sterling Silver Bracelet with 3D Flowers (Mid 2004) I designed this bracelet for the Orange County Fair's Jewelry Design Exhibit in 2004.
 The entire bracelet was hand fabricated down to the round and square wires that were curled by simple hand tools (not on a jig).
 I had to even make the square wire from round wire because I didn't have time to order it pre-made.
 Thanks to drawplates and a few strong fellows who helped me get that round wire squared!
 There are 3 dimensional flowers that were individually sawed out (not cast) and each layer soldered individually with a genuine blue topaz bullet cabochon adorning the center of each flower.
 On the ends of the cuff bracelet are two 8mm round blue topaz cabochons to finish the look.
 The scrollwork is actually based off of an old wrought iron gate design book from my extensive reference library and each scroll is terminated with soldered silver balls that I made from jump rings.
-(A trick for getting the same sized ball, I learned from my metalsmithing mentor, Bounyou "Bon" Paphatsarang.
-If you ever get a chance to take his workshops and learn from this master, he is a walking encyclopedia of metalworking genius.)
 This was a VERY challenging bracelet to make and it is part of my personal collection.
-Organic Enameled Plate (winter 2004) I am a novice enamelist and above is my favorite enameled plate that I've made thus far, in 2004.
+Organic Enameled Plate (Winter 2004) I am a novice enamelist and above is my favorite enameled plate that I've made thus far, in 2004.
 I'm enjoying making decorative metal art pieces that are not associated with jewelry in abstract designs.
 In the above design, I used liquid flux enamel which was left to dry on a fully coated copper plate.
-The freehand design was later scratched off with a pointed tool (aka a high-tech bamboo skewer stick).
+The freehand design was later scratched off with a pointed tool (aka a high-tech bamboo skewer stick ;o)).
 The thinly coated areas created an organic break where copper was exposed in the first firing.
 Some of the firescale on the exposed copper were left to create the interesting organic results.
 Powdered flux enamel was then sifted onto the plate.
 The plate was fired a total of 4 times.
 I had fun experimenting, achieving and creating organic textures with enameling.
 Enameling has allowed me to mix my love for glass and metals together into one medium.
 How exciting!
 I am sure there will be interesting developments in this area in the future.
-But I had to set the enameling aside since April 2005, and for now, it's 100% focus on glass beadmaking and preparing for all my shows.
+But I had to set the enameling aside since April 2005, and for now, it's 100% focus on glass and preparing for all my shows.
 I shall explore enameling in the future again, so it's NOT goodbye forever.
 (Click the picture for a larger view)

 |